dancer1325/jest/docs/CLI.md

 ### `--runInBand`

+* alias
+  * `-i`
+* allows
+  * | CURRENT process,
+    * run ALL tests ⚠️SERIALLY⚠️
-Alias: `-i`.
-Run all tests serially in the current process, rather than creating a worker pool of child processes that run tests.
-This can be useful for debugging.
+      * != create a worker pool of child processes / run tests
+* use cases
+  * debugging

 ### `--runTestsByPath`

-Run only the tests that were specified with their exact paths.
-This avoids converting them into a regular expression and matching it against every single file.
+* run only the tests that were specified with their exact paths
+* avoids
+  * converting them into a regular expression
+  * matching it against every single file.

 For example, given the following file structure: